DelineaXPM/delinea-platform/Scripts/SecretServer/SalesForce/Instructions.md

 - Generate and Document a New Client-Secret and Client Id

-- This concludes teh Creation of the Connected App for Oauth
+- This concludes the Creation of the Connected App for Oauth